 International Students (requirements subject to change):

-• Must be rolled at an accredited university in the United States on an F-1 Visa.
+• Enrolled at an accredited university in the United States.

 Dates and Deadlines

 Summer 2015 Semester: May 18th – August 7th